HEX ezCAN Installation Guide

 The RDC connector will be plugged into the RDC module.

-ezCAN cable routing may depend on a number of factors, including your personal preference.
+HEX ezCAN cable routing may depend on a number of factors, including your personal preference.

 Ensure that the wiring is routed safely and securely, in a way that does not allow it to chafe or pinch.
-Where needed, secure all wiring to frame tubes or other components using the cable ties supplied with the ezCAN installation kit.
+Where needed, secure all wiring to frame tubes or other components using the cable ties supplied with the HEX ezCAN installation kit.

 WARNING: For safety reasons, always disconnect the negative battery terminal first, and re-connect it last.